 Aloo gobi is a rustic North Indian recipe of potato and cauliflower cooked with lots of aromatic spices, a perfect side dish or as a vegetarian main dish.

-We're cooking up a new favorite side dish in the Chili Pepper Madness kitchen tonight, my friends.
+We're cooking up a new amazing side dish in the Chili Pepper Madness kitchen tonight, my friends.
 I think you're going to love this one.

 If you're a fan of Indian cuisine, this is one you need to try.